tanzcntt/TweetScraper/README.md

 Run these commands do not need to follow the sequence.

-This command crawl and update 1 Latest page:
+This command crawls and updates 1 Latest page on [Cardano Forum](https://forum.cardano.org/c/english/announcements/13):

 		scrapy crawl crawlLatestCarda

-This command crawl and update all pages:
+This command crawls and updates all pages [Cardano Forum](https://forum.cardano.org/c/english/announcements/13):

 		scrapy crawl crawlAllCarda